Richard Manuel: Early life and career

 Manuel was born in Stratford, Ontario, Canada.
 His father, Ed, was a mechanic employed at a Chrysler dealership, and his mother was a schoolteacher.
 He was raised with his three brothers, and the four sang in the church choir.
 Manuel took piano lessons beginning when he was nine, and enjoyed playing piano and rehearsing with friends at home.
 Some of his childhood influences were Ray Charles, Bobby Bland, Jimmy Reed and Otis Rush.

-In early 1959, when he was fifteen, Manuel joined The Rebels, a local Stratford band featuring guitarist John Till (later of the Full Tilt Boogie Band).
+Around 1957, Manuel joined The Rebels, a local Stratford band featuring guitarist John Till (later of the Full Tilt Boogie Band).
 With Manuel on piano and vocals and his friend Jimmy Winkler on drums, the band was rounded out by bass player Ken Kalmusky (later a founding member of Great Speckled Bird).
 In short order, the group changed its name to the Revols, in deference to Duane Eddy and the Rebels.
 Although Richard was the primary vocalist, the line up expanded to include original singer Doug 'Bo' Rhodes.
 Guitarist Till would later be replaced by Garth Pictot.

 Manuel first became acquainted with Ronnie Hawkins and the Hawks in the summer of 1960 when the Revols opened for them at Pop Ivy's in Port Dover, Ontario.
 According to Levon Helm, Hawkins remarked to him about Manuel: "See that kid playing piano?
 He's got more talent than Van Cliburn."
 The following spring, Hawkins found himself opening for The Revols at Stratford Coliseum.
-After the show, he offered to manage the band, and sent them to play at one of his clubs, The Rockwood, in Fayetteville.
+After the show, he offered to manage the band, and sent them to play at one of his clubs, The Rockwood, in Fayetteville, Arkansas.
 In mid-September 1961, after the Revols returned from their southern journey, Hawkins recruited Manuel to his backing band The Hawks, replacing piano player Stan Szelest.